 Our approach promotes a variety of skills and offers scope for the development of many different concepts.
 We emphasise active investigative methods to facilitate purposeful learning and to encourage independence, while at the same time ensuring that the main requirements of the National Curriculum are covered.
 As in England, towards the end of Year 6, the children take Standard Assessment Tests (SATs) in the core areas of Literacy and Numeracy.

 In addition to English and Maths, children also study Art, Science and Technology, History, Geography, Computing, Music, P.E.
-In addition Spanish, Valenciano and Conocimiento, complete the Junior curriculum.
-Children will also learn about personal, social and health education.
+In addition Spanish, Valenciano and Sociales, complete the Junior curriculum.
+Children will also learn about personal, social, health economic education and citizenship.

 In general, Key Stage Two children work mainly with one class teacher, although certain subjects, such as Music and Physical Education, may be studied with specialist teachers.